 - 55. The Finance Department will ensure that regular budget monitoring reports are made available to ensure expenditure is managed within the approved budget.
 Overspends identified within the financial year will be reported to the CC for management within the wider Force budget.
 Exceptions to this will be discussed and approved by the PCC following discussions with the CC CFO and PCC CFO. - 56.
 As a default position, any underspends against budgets will be taken to reserves.
-For the Force any exception to this policy must be proposed by the CC in consultation with the CC CFO and determined by the PCC in consultation with the PCC CFO.
+For the Force any significant exception to this policy must be agreed by the CC in consultation with the CC CFO.
 For the PCC any exception to this policy must be proposed by the PCC CFO and determined by the PCC.
+Where significant change to the policy are proposed, approval of the PCC will be required.